The Army turns 250. Trump turns 79. Cue funnel cakes, festive bling, military might — and protest

 In a camouflage jacket and Army baseball hat, Army veteran Aaron Bogner of Culpeper, Virginia, decried how he believes Trump is using the U.S. military to advance a personal agenda.
 “I think it’s shameful,” Bogner said.
 “It’s just an engineered birthday party.
 It’s an excuse to have tanks in your streets like North Korea.”

-Above all, Bogner said, he came to protest the deployment of U.S. troops in Los Angeles after lawlessness broke out in pockets of the city along with peaceful demonstrations against Trump’s crackdown on immigrants.
+Above all, Bogner said, he came to protest the deployment of U.S. troops in Los Angeles after lawlessness broke out in pockets of the city along with peaceful demonstrations.
 “I’m struggling to understand when it became unpatriotic to protest,” he said.

-In Atlanta, law enforcement officers deployed tear gas to divert several hundred protesters heading toward Interstate 285 in the northern part of the city.
-A journalist was also seen being detained.

-Police yelled “unlawful assembly” and “you must disperse” into megaphones as they used tear gas to divert protesters off the road.
-The tear gas caused the crowd to disperse east and away from the interstate.
+In Atlanta, police yelled “unlawful assembly” and “you must disperse” into megaphones as they used tear gas to divert protesters off the road.
+The tear gas caused the crowd to disperse away from the interstate.
 Two police helicopters flew above as the crowd moved.

 Police in Charlotte, North Carolina, used bicycles to corral marchers.
 After the main “No Kings” march ended in Charlotte, a second, unpermitted march began, producing a police confrontation.

 Officers formed a barricade with bicycles and yelled “move back” as protesters attempted to march through uptown Charlotte.
 In response, demonstrators chanted “let us walk” as police continued to shift them back.
-Protesters also shouted other phrases such as “peaceful protest” and “no more Nazis.”
+Protesters also shouted “peaceful protest” and “no more Nazis.”

-Associated Press writers Mike Stewart in Atlanta and Kate Payne in Tallahassee, Florida, contributed.
+Associated Press writers Mike Stewart in Atlanta; Kate Payne in Tallahassee, Florida; Jake Offenhartz in Los Angeles and Jacques Billeaud in Culpeper, Virginia, contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.